 Step 2: Look for the heading that says Homepage with a space next to it.
 Then type in google.com.

-Step 3: If you want to delete and replace current home page options more directly, click the three-line menu button and go to Options.
-From here, select the Home tab and look for the New Windows and Tabs section and select the Restore Defaults button which should be nearby and which will clear any past choices.
+Step 3: If you want to delete and replace current homepage options more directly, click the three-line menu button and go to Options.
+From here, select the Home tab and look for the New Windows And Tabs section and select the Restore Defaults button that will clear any past choices.

 Advanced option: Set a series of tabs to open

 While using Google as your homepage is convenient, it’s still pretty simple.
 You may already know your go-to websites and the ones you’d like to navigate to immediately after opening your browser.
 If that’s the case, you can use a few options to set multiple pages to open whenever you run your preferred browser to help save a bit of time.

 We highly recommend this tool for anyone who has a similar daily internet routine.
 Play around with your options, too; Google Chrome provides a way for you to pick up right where you left off.
 Firefox has a straightforward way to set several pages as your homepage, and Mac computers will automatically open websites that you specify every time you log onto your computer.
 If this feature is used efficiently, it could save you a bit of time in your daily routine.

 - A beginner’s guide to Tor: How to navigate the underground internet